Information, Misinformation and Disinformation

 What is it about us where our default position can be to look for and trust information that confirms our existing beliefs and values?
 And frequently, this is even when someone has invented information.
 We have a fundamental problem with bias and this bias clouds our critical thinking when reviewing and making judgements about information.
 Most times, it renders our critical thinking useless.
 We would prefer to find data to corroborate a view, even if that information or claim is fallacious.

-Fantasyland of Fallacies
+Fantasyland Of Fallacies

 What is a fallacy?
 It is a system of reasoning that is invalid or can erode the rationale substance of an assertion or argument.
 (3) There is a vast range of fallacies out there.
 They can be formal or informal, and are commonly used when the person’s aim is to reach common agreement.
 You may use fallacies without realising it or recognise them from others.
 These fallacies are based on a bias.
 This is your inclination or prejudice towards or against something or someone.
 Many biases are often based on stereotypes rather than sound knowledge or experiences.
 It is a cognitive shortcut we use to quicken our problem-solving and decision-making process which leads to us to jump to conclusions and show poor behaviours.

-I Knew it All Long…
+I Knew It All Long…

 Even although you did not, this is hindsight bias.
 It protects our self-esteem.
 This confidence boost can be a good, but in certain situations, it can lead to costly decisions.
 There are too many biases to cover here.
 As well as hindsight bias, some common ones you may know already include the anchoring bias, where people are over-reliant on the first piece of information they hear about.
 Or availability heuristic where people overestimate important information available to them, for example, a person might say that smoking, drinking or eating animals is not unhealthy because they know someone who lived to 90 by eating red meat, drinking a bottle of wine and smoking a packet of cigarettes every day.